Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

             print(status.name)
 ```

-The structure `check_register_value` is pretty similar to the one shown in Triton's part, and the code is pretty similar.
-In case the program counter address is one of the one from `check_register_value`, we push a new constraint where the given register must be the same to the provided value, then we set `ZF` (zero flag) to 1, so the comparison will be true.
+The structure `check_register_value` is pretty similar to the one shown in Triton's part, and the code is similar too.
+In case the program counter value is one from `check_register_value`, we push a new constraint where the given register must be the same to the provided value, then we set `ZF` (zero flag) to 1, so the comparison will be true.
 Finally, if the address is the last condition, we push a final constraint and solve the expression as I did before.

 If we run the script, we will get the next output: